Patterson-Sullivan measures and growth of relatively hyperbolic groups

 \subsection{Large Quasi-Trees in Hyperbolic Spaces}

 This subsection is devoted to an analogue of Theorem \ref{LargeTreeG}.
-The difficulty of doing so is that there is no obvious way to ``label" geodesics with endpoints in $Go$ in the space $X$.
-The strategy that we take is to map into $X$ the set of lexi-geodesics between $1$ and $g$ in $\Gx$.
-The transition points in the partial cone will make these (images of) lexi-geodesics travel uniformly close to the base $go$ of the cone.
+The difficulty to do so is that there is no obvious way to ``label" geodesics with endpoints in $Go$ in the space $X$.
+Our strategy is to map into $X$ the set of geodesics between $1$ and $g$ in $\Gx$ so that the existence of the transition points in the partial cone will force these (images of) geodesics travel uniformly close to the base $go$ of the cone.
 This allows us to adapt the methods in proving Theorem \ref{LargeTreeG} in this setting.

-Below, we always assume that $G$ has the parabolic gap property so that all the results in previous subsections apply here.